mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 #### Markov Chain Monte Carlo (MCMC):

 MCMC methods offer a powerful and versatile approach to estimate the posterior distribution, particularly in high-dimensional and complex models where analytical solutions or grid search are impractical.
 MCMC algorithms, such as Metropolis-Hastings and Gibbs sampling, generate a Markov chain that asymptotically converges to samples from the target posterior distribution.
 These methods iteratively propose candidate parameter values, accepting or rejecting them based on a defined acceptance criterion that preserves the desired distribution.
 MCMC provides flexibility in handling complex models and can efficiently explore the parameter space, even in cases of high dimensionality or non-standard distributions.
-A simple Metropolis-Hastings sampler is implemented in Section 6.

 #### Summary